sosiouxme/origin-aggregated-logging/deployment/README.md

 If you set `ENABLE_OPS_CLUSTER` to `true` for the deployer, fluentd expects to split logs between the main ElasticSearch cluster and another cluster reserved for operations logs (node logs and `default` project).
-Thus you need to deploy a separate ElasticSearch cluster and a separate Kibana to access it.
+Thus a separate ElasticSearch cluster and a separate Kibana are deployed to index and access operations logs.
+These deployments are set apart with the `-ops` included in their names.
+The same considerations apply as for the main cluster.

-The same instructions that referred to `logging-elasticsearch-template` and `logging-kibana-template` should be repeated for `logging-elasticsearch-ops-template` and `logging-kibana-ops-template`

 ## Cleanup and removal